 Ideally, the most bird-friendly yard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.

 Tips for Providing Winter Shelter

-- Position shelters facing to the south to take the most advantage of passive solar heating from the winter sun, but be sure there are no strong winds that will blow into the shelter's entrance.
+- Position shelters facing south to take the most advantage of passive solar heating from the winter sun, but be sure there are no strong winds that will blow into the shelter's entrance.

 - Paint roost boxes or bird houses dark colors to absorb the most heat.
-Neutral tones such as dark greens, grays or browns can also help camouflage the house so it is not as visible to predators.
+Neutral tones such as dark greens, grays or browns also help camouflage the house so it is not as visible to predators.

 - Prune landscaping in the spring rather than the fall so birds can take advantage of extra insulating spaces and natural cover throughout the winter.